Apply for Community Impact Grants

 Organizations must meet the following criteria:

-• Public charities, exempt from federal income taxes under section 501(c)(3) of the Internal Revenue Code, or governmental bodies, including schools and municipalities, as long as the project is above and beyond regular budgeted items and does not fill budget gaps.
+• Nonprofit organizations, exempt from federal income taxes under section 501(c)(3) of the Internal Revenue Code, or governmental bodies, including schools and municipalities, as long as the project is above and beyond regular budgeted items and does not fill budget gaps.

 • Organizations must be located, and projects must take place, within the borders of Dane County.
 The one exception is endowment challenge grants, for which there is no geographic limitation.
 But the resultant endowment fund must reside at MCF.